fastify/fastify/docs/Guides/Migration-Guide-V5.md

 });
 ```

-### The parameters object does no longer have a prototype
+### The parameters object no longer has a prototype

 In v4, the `parameters` object had a prototype.
 This is no longer the case in v5.
 This means that you can no longer access properties inherited from `Object` on the `parameters` object,